Skip to main content

 bool function_name(string url, string pattern)

-They return a boolean indicating whether the url matches the pattern.
+These functions return booleans indicating whether url matches pattern.

 FunctionurlpatternExample